One of the questions in your driving theory test is: “When should you flash your headlights?”

 Don’t Take Any Risks

 It’s never a good idea to ignore the Highway Code.
 To avoid causing any accidents, only ever flash your headlights to let other drivers know you’re there.
 And never use your headlights in a way that’s actually against the law.
 Penalty points could cause you to lose your licence, and they could also affect your car insurance.
-Head here for more information.
+Head here for more information about declaring points on your licence.